lady-h-world/My_Garden/reading_pages/Resplendent_Tree/unsup2.md

 ### Finding Optimal K

 There are many online data science tutorials in your world, how do you often use them?
-These tutorials do create lots of inspirations but Lady H. never fully trust them, so when she found something interesting, she will dive deeper into the theories behind and validate with more experiments.
+These tutorials do create lots of inspirations but Lady H. never fully trust them, so when she found something interesting, she will dive deeper into the theories and validate with more experiments.

 The idea of this experiment started from an article called ["Are You Still Using the Elbow Method?"][1].
 In this article, the author compared several k-estimation algorithms with 5 datasets containing clusters ranging from 2 to 25.
 The visualization is very persuasive, and he concluded that elbow method, a popular k-estimation algorithm performed the worst.
 The datasets in this article are all well separated blobs, therefore Lady H. thought, what if the datasets are more complicated, how would these algorithms perform?